9 Things To Do With Kids In San Francisco – That they will actually LOVE!

 4. Let them run through the Vaillancourt Fountain.

 Just across the street from the Ferry Building, and outside of the Hyatt where we stayed, was the Vaillancourt fountain.
 This giant fountain is about 40 feet tall and made out of precast concrete stones.
 Children, and adults, are able to run through the back side of the fountain on a floating path making it extra fun for the entire family.
 There is also an outdoor summer market setup in the square to browse or the Ferry Building to grab a quick bite to eat.

 5. Tour Alcatraz.

-THIS was the main reason we came to San Francisco with our ten year old.
+THIS was by far our favorite of things to do with kids in San Francisco.
 The tour is audio and self guided which gives you the chance to move at your own pace throughout the facility.
 I will suggest trying to get out on one of the earliest groups.
 It fills up quickly and you’ll end up snuggled up to strangers while walking the cell blocks.

 I’ll have a more in depth post about our experience later, but wanted to share that the staff there is incredible.
 One ranger noticed we weren’t following the self guided audio tour.
 He talked with my son for a moment and decided to take us on our very own personal tour throughout the bunks.
 My son doesn’t do well with large crowds or headphones, so this was such a special moment for us.
 He taught us everything we would have learned with the audio plus more.

 6. Take a drive (or walk) down Lombard Street.

 Hop in your car, walk, or take a GoCar (next time we’re doing these!) and cruise down Lombard street.
 The windy road takes about two minutes to drive but is a fun way to take in breathtaking views and experience a twisty road you won’t see anywhere else.